Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 The script filters the question-answer training data to get more useful q-and-a pairs for the model.
 As is, the script has 3 different filter modes that can be chosen and they are:

-1) Only take Questions that have `N_in` (number of encoder recurrent steps) number of tokens and only take Answers that have `N_out` (number of decoder recurrent steps) number of tokens.
+1) Only take Questions that have `n_in` (number of encoder recurrent steps) number of tokens and only take Answers that have `n_out` (number of decoder recurrent steps) number of tokens.

 2) All of filter 1 *and* Questions must have a `?` token.